Romano-Garmez/UltimateTicTacToePS3/README.md

 # UltimateTicTacToe

-A version of Ultimate Tic Tac Toe, made in Unity.
+A version of Ultimate Tic Tac Toe, made in Unity, but downgraded to an old version of unity to function on a PS3

 Supported operating systems include Windows, MacOS, iOS, and Android.